 This next image was capture on Tyrella beach on a late winter’s afternoon’s walk and subsequent game of football.
-This cold October would have been a lost memory if it wasn’t for the fact I had the camera with me.
+This cold October memory was captured as I had the camera with me.

 At this point you may be thinking “but sure I will have my phone with me” it’s not a debate I want to get into but I know for a fact there is no way I will have captured this image on a phone nor would probably still have it now.

-This next image is one of the first I captured with the X100 Series.
-It’s not even that great a photograph but it captured a Saturday out in Belfast that I able to revisit through the image, as you can see no one bats an eyelid when you are sitting with a little retro looking camera.
+This next photography is one of the first I captured with the X100 camera.
+It’s not even a great photograph but it captured a Saturday out in Belfast that I able to revisit through the image, as you can see no one bats an eyelid when you are sitting with a little retro looking camera.

-The next few images were captured on family walks around Northern Ireland.
+The next photographs were captured during days out around Northern Ireland.
 It’s liberating to have the power of the X100 with such refreshing portability.

-From macro style images through to cityscapes the X100 is an all-round performer that makes it, for me, the ultimate travel and documentary camera.
+From macro style images through to cityscapes the X100 is an all-round performer.
+For me, it is the ultimate travel and documentary camera.

-This next image was captured in a summer’s day in the Mournes.
+This next image was taken on a summer’s day in the Mournes.
 We saw every type of weather possible from agonisingly painful hale storms through to burning sun in a single August afternoon.